trentlarson/relay-server/README.txt

-Here's the change: instead of listening for all your clients as a server, make one connection to our relay, get the public HOST:PORT which you can advertize, and then listen for the address where you can connect to each client as they contact your address at the relay.
+Here's the change: instead of listening for all your clients as a server, make one connection to our relay, get the public HOST:PORT which you can advertize, and then listen for other addresses where you can connect to each client as they contact your public address.

         clientAddressSocket = new Socket("1234.amazonaws.com", 8888); // for the relay server

-        // grab public address from the relay incoming = new BufferedReader(new InputStreamReader(clientAddressSocket.getInputStream()));
+        // grab my public address from the relay incoming = new BufferedReader(new InputStreamReader(clientAddressSocket.getInputStream()));
         String publicHostAndPort = incoming.readLine();
         System.out.println(publicHostAndPort); // this is the HOST:PORT to give clients